Hey,

 Owen consults, gives advice, prepares written Opinions, creates documentation and provides in-court advocacy services in relation to intellectual property law.

-As an IP specialist, Owen has represented clients since 1985, litigating in all divisions of the High Court, the Commissioner of Patents, the Registrar of Trade Marks, the Copyright Tribunal, the Advertising Regulatory Board, the Supreme Court of Appeal, the Constitutional Court in arbitrations and mediation.
+As an IP specialist, Owen has represented clients since 1985, litigating in all divisions of the High Court, the Commissioner of Patents, the Registrar of Trade Marks, the Copyright Tribunal, the Advertising Regulatory Board, the Supreme Court of Appeal, the Constitutional Court and in arbitrations and mediation.

 • BA LLB LLM (Intellectual Property)